Beto O'Rourke heckles Texas leaders at shooting news conference | Politics

 Beto O'Rourke heckles Texas leaders at shooting news conference

+O'Rourke, a former congressman who is running for governor of Texas against Republican Greg Abbott, began yelling after Abbott outlined mental health resources available to those affected by the shooting in Uvalde, Texas, on Tuesday.
+"This is totally predictable," O'Rourke said, accusing Abbott and other Republican leaders of not doing enough to prevent such shootings.

+O'Rourke famously called for a ban on assault-style rifles during his brief 2020 presidential run, saying at a televised debate, "Hell yes, we're going to take your AR-15."
+The comment is viewed as a potential liability in this November's election, given Texas' gun-friendly culture.

-People shouted O'Rourke down and security officials moved to escort him out of the room after he broke into the news conference with accusations that the elected officials were doing nothing to stop gun violence.
-"You're a sick son of a bitch who would come to a deal like this to make a political issue," one of the participants yelled at O'Rourke.
+During his outburst on Wednesday, people in the audience shouted O'Rourke down and security officials moved to escort him out of the room.
+"You are out of line," one of the participants yelled at O'Rourke.
+"I can't believe you're a sick son of a bitch who would come to a deal like this to make a political issue."

+"Sit down," U.S. Senator Ted Cruz told O'Rourke, whom he narrowly defeated in his 2018 Senate campaign.
+Speaking to reporters outside, O'Rourke said: "It is absolutely wrong, it is insane, that we allow an 18-year-old to buy an AR-15.
+What the hell do we think he was gonna do with that?"

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)